demos-europe/edt/packages/access-definitions/docs/Updating_via_Types.md

 # Updating via Types

-To allow updates using a type it needs to implement the `UpdatableTypeInterface` to return the property names that are allowed to be updated in the `getUpdatableProperties` method.
+To allow updates using a type it needs to implement the `TransferableTypeInterface` to return the property names that are allowed to be updated in the `getUpdatableProperties` method.

 As with similar methods the returned array defines the property names as key and